Charlotte Nichols: Parliamentary career

+When Ruth Jones was promoted to Shadow Air Qualities Minister, Nichols replaced her as PPS to Shadow Northern Ireland Secretary Louise Haigh.

 On 12 November 2020, Nichols was appointed Shadow Minister for Women and Equalities.
 She stepped down from this role in September 2021, coinciding with the resignation of the Shadow Secretary of State Marsha de Cordova, citing personal reasons.